The Houston Bowery Wall

-Since 2008, several street artists have had their works showcased on this famous wall., including: Shepard Fairey, FAILE, Os Gêmeos, Logan Hicks, Kenny Scharf, Aiko Nakagawa, Ron English, TATS CRU, David Flores, and many others.
+Since 2008, several street artists have had their works showcased on this famous wall, including: Shepard Fairey, FAILE, Os Gêmeos, Logan Hicks, Kenny Scharf, Aiko Nakagawa, Ron English, TATS CRU, David Flores and his partner Olivia Bevilacqua, and many others.
 The site is often reviewed as a significant part of the New York City art world.

 Many artists and institutions have used this famous spot to draw attention to global issues, such as a 2018 installation by JR in collaboration with Time magazine about guns in America, a 2018 piece by Banksy highlighting the imprisonment of an artist by the Turkish government, and a celebration of global culture in 2019 by Tomokazu Matsuyma.

 In May 2022, the owners of the wall announced an indefinite break from new murals on the wall, due to increased vandalism.